mediachain/mediachain/rfc/mediachain-rfc-4.md

  ns, src, signature, ids, timestamp, ipld object reference it's the header for the object

-publishing statements: namespace permissions, authentication by a publishing peer mediating the target namespace(s)
+publishing statements: namespace permissions, authentication by the publishing peer mediating the target namespace(s)

 ### Updates

 publish statements
 blocks and archives

+block envelope: group together statements signed by users, altogether signed by publishing peer: it allows light-weight certificate infrastructure, end user certificates are managed at the leaves.

 update propagation:
  pubsub for online processors
  poll option for disconnected clients: